-- 1.1 Ferguslie Park Housing Association Ltd (the Association) like any modern day organisation is information systems.
-In order to help maintain equipment, systems and data in a controlled and secure environment, there are a number of requirements which must be observed by all staff. - 1.2 This document outlines the Association's security policy relating to the use of ICT equipment, networks and all related devices and software and is intended to: - a) Protect the organisation's information assets, hardware and software against unauthorised access, loss, theft, virus infection or hacking; - b) Protect the organisation from prosecution against the use of unlicensed or illicit software; - c) Ensure that controls exist regarding the purchase and disposal of hardware and software; - d) Ensure that all installations or amendments are carried out by authorised ICT support personnel; and - e) Protect authorised users from unintentional abuse of facilities by providing a formal document with which they should comply. - 1.3 extremely dependent on the integrity, confidentiality, availability and accuracy of its data and This policy applies to all authorised users of the Association's ICT service, and is intended to highlight responsibilities in ensuring the security of its data and systems. - 1.3.
-No unauthorised person, whether in the employee of the Association or not, shall be granted access to the organisation's ICT service.
+- 1.1 Ferguslie Park Housing FPHA Ltd (FPHA), like any modern-day organisation, is dependent on information systems.
+In order to help maintain equipment, systems and data in a controlled and secure environment, there are a number of requirements which must be observed by all staff. - 1.2 This document outlines FPHA's security policy relating to the use of ICT equipment, networks and all related devices and software and is intended to: - a) Protect the Association's information assets, hardware and software against unauthorised access, loss, theft, virus infection or hacking; - b) Protect the Association from prosecution against the use of unlicensed or illicit software; - c) Ensure that controls exist regarding the purchase and disposal of hardware and software; - d) Ensure that all installations or amendments are carried out by authorised ICT support personnel; and - e) Protect authorised users from unintentional abuse of facilities by providing a formal document with which they should comply. - 1.3 This policy applies to all authorised users of FPHA's ICT service, and is intended to highlight responsibilities in ensuring the security of its data and systems. - 1.4 No unauthorised person, whether an employee of FPHA or not, shall be granted access to the Association's ICT service.

-CONSEQUENCES OF NON COMPLIANCE
+CONSEQUENCES OF NON-COMPLIANCE

 2.1.
-Non-compliance with this policy is likely to compromise the integrity of data and information systems which would have a significant impact in the ability of the Association to perform its daily duties and may be subject to disciplinary action.
+Non-compliance with this policy is likely to compromise the integrity of data and information systems which would have a significant impact in the ability of FPHA to perform its daily duties and may be subject to disciplinary action.

-3. LINKS WITH OTHER POLICIES, PROCEDURES AND STRATEGIES
+3. LINKS WITH OTHER POLICIES.
+PROCEDURES AND STRATEGIES